alexellis/pizero-docker-demo/README.md

 ### Technical Deep Dive

-View the [technical Deep Dive](http://blog.alexellis.io/iot-docker-cluster/) here on my blog.
+Please read the [technical Deep Dive](http://blog.alexellis.io/iot-docker-cluster/) here on my blog for all the details and conceptual diagrams.

 ### Watch me on Pimoroni's live YouTube TV show